Private cloud deployment

 Option 1: Copy Command from UI (Recommended)

-If you have already created a pool in the UI, you can copy the complete initialization command directly from the pool detail page:
+If you've already created a pool, copy the initialization command directly from the pool detail page — see Pool Configuration Pending banner.
+The copied command includes all required parameters:

 aigateway init --tenant <your-tenant-id> --pool-id <your-pool-id> --namespace <your-namespace>

-- Paste and run the command in your terminal
+Paste and run it in your terminal, then continue with authentication:

 # Authenticate using OAuth device flow